FindArticles FindArticles

 • What happened and what’s next

-• Best alternatives to try now
+• Best alternatives for next time

-• What this means for Android customization
+• What that means for Android customization

 What happened and what’s next